styx-dev/styx/README.md

 ## Definition

 styx is all valid TOML made up a header and 3 sections.
+Each file is called a Definition.
+It defines how a mapping should occur unidirectionally.

 ### Sections